 Scope of briefing paper

 This briefing paper gives a short overview of school funding in England.
-It looks at overall funding levels, the Government's Summer 2019 funding commitments, and the implementation of the new National Funding Formula (NFF) for schools.
+It looks at overall funding levels, funding commitments made in summer 2019, and the implementation of the National Funding Formula (NFF) for schools.

 Overall levels of funding